TomBosmans/table_object/README.md

 # TableObject
-First day at my first job: "We are going to change the look of our app, as new people you folk are going to start with changing all the tables".
+First day at my first job: "We are going to change the look of our app, you are going to start with changing all the tables to match the new style".
 And oh boy, there where a lot of tables!
 And sure some inconsistencies slipped in...

 ## Goal :shipit:
-* Keep logic out of the views, no one wants to go through a view with a 100 if statements.
+* Keep most logic out of the views, no one wants to go through a view with a 100 if statements.
-* Prevent having to go check other tables to see how to build them up.
-* Make tables easy to build and maintain.
+* Keep it DRY.

 ## Usage :hammer: